spfrommer/torchexplorer/README.md

 sudo apt-get install libgraphviz-dev graphviz pip install torchexplorer
 ```
+For Mac, `brew install graphviz` should suffice.

-### User interface
+## User interface
+### Explorer
-**Explorer.** The left-hand panel contains a module-level graph of your network architecture, automatically extracted from the autograd graph.
+The left-hand panel contains a module-level graph of your network architecture, automatically extracted from the autograd graph.
 Clicking on a module will open its "internal" submodules.
 To return to a parent module, click on the appropriate element in the top-left expanding list.

 _Nodes._ A node in the explorer graph is either a) an input/output placeholder for the visualized module, or b) a specific invocation of a submodule of the visualized module.
 If the visualized module has multiple inputs to its `forward` function, these will appear as multiple nodes ("Input 0", "Input 1", ...).
 A similar logic applies to outputs.
 All other nodes represent a distinct submodule invocation.
 This means that if a particular submodule is called twice in one forwards pass, these two invocations show up separately in the explorer graph.
 Their histograms and "internal" submodules will also be distinct.